 Educator Loan Collection

 Bring the museum to your classroom with Science Kits from Carnegie MuseumUse Carnegie Museum of Natural History’s collections to bring your lesson plan to life!
 Our science kit loan program inspires hands-on, interactive classroom learning by putting objects and specimens from our world-class collections into students’ hands.
-Student can learn about volcanoes by examining samples of pumice and basalt or make observations about camouflage by comparing bird egg color patterns.
+Students can learn about volcanoes by examining samples of pumice and basalt or make observations about camouflage by comparing bird egg color patterns.
 Teachers and professors can borrow more than 150 different science kits that contain real specimens, fossils, ancient artifacts, and more.
 Science kits can be worked into lesson plans about minerals, geography, geology, zoology, and ancient and native American cultures for a wide array of grade levels.

 Available Science Kits